Erwin Leo Himmel: Industrial design

-In his time at Fuore, Himmel made a lot of industrial design, too.
+In his time at Fuore, Himmel worked in industrial design as well.
 Panasonic signed a strategic relationship with Fuore.
-Out of it, Himmel created such things as a cell-phone, an mp3-player, a home cinema system, a telephone, an air conditioner and other white goods for Panasonic.
+From this, Himmel created such things as a cell-phone, an MP3-player, a home cinema system, a telephone, an air conditioner and other white goods for Panasonic.
 He also worked for companies such as LG and Samsung.
-Another field was transportation design, especially the exterior and interior design of trains.
+Another field he worked in was transportation design, including the exterior and interior design of trains.
 For example, Himmel developed the design of a new high-speed train for Talgo.
-He also designed interiors of airplanes.
+He also designed interiors for airplanes.
 His ‘biggest’ project was a cruise liner for an American ocean carrier.
-Furthermore, he also did a lot of work in the motorcycle industry.
-He designed nearly every kind of size, from the scooter up to the superbike, including the development of a new design language for the world’s biggest motorcycle producer Honda.
-A great pleasure for him was the work for the luxury industry, especially for TAG Heuer.
-Moreover, he designed a bath ceramic series, for example for Roca.
+Furthermore, he did work in the motorcycle industry, including the development of a new design language for Honda's motorcycle division.
+He also did work for the luxury industry, including TAG Heuer.
+Moreover, he designed a bath ceramic series for Roca.

-All these products gave Himmel the chance to broaden his horizon in design and marketing, concerning new markets, customers and their mentalities.
-With the new impressions, it was also possible for him to optimize the processes in the design development, including a faster and more efficient way in automobile design.